SatoshiumAI/satoshium-us/beacon/sources/README.md

 ### Attribution

-Sources should remain identifiable.
+Sources and originating institutions should remain identifiable.

+### Provenance

+Origin and relevant context should be preserved for review.

 ### Transparency

-Origins should remain visible.
+Source relationships and authority boundaries should remain visible.

 ### Traceability

-Information should support review and investigation.
+Information should support navigation back to its source or canonical object.

+### Stable References

+Canonical identifiers and durable source references should be preserved when available.

 ### Accessibility

-Sources should be discoverable.
+Sources should be discoverable whenever practical and permitted.

 ### Neutrality

-Source documentation should not imply endorsement.
+Source documentation should not imply endorsement or authority beyond what the source actually holds.

+### Authority Preservation

+Discovery does not transfer authority from the institution or source responsible for the referenced information.

 ---

 ## Long-Term Vision

-As Beacon evolves, sources may become part of a broader discovery network connecting records, signals, identities, jurisdictions, historical events, attestations, and future information systems.
+As Beacon evolves, sources may form part of a broader discovery network connecting Discovery Signals, authoritative intelligence, Certification Packages, SREG records, Chronicle Entries, Integrity References, Trust Statements, external information, and cross-institution relationships.

-Beacon helps users find information.
+Beacon helps users and workflows find information.

-Sources help users understand where that information came from.
+Sources preserve where that information came from.

+Authority remains with the source.

 ---

 ## Status

-Beacon source standards are currently under development.

-This document defines conceptual principles rather than finalized operational specifications.
+Beacon source architecture is undergoing Suite alignment and production preparation ahead of its originally planned November 2026 development window.

+This document establishes the governing conceptual model for Beacon source handling.
+Operational schemas, source-reference requirements, provenance rules, indexing methods, and interoperability mechanisms may continue to evolve while remaining aligned with Satoshium Suite Standards, Methodology, Interoperability, and Status conventions.